Enjoy typical Scottish food and drink

 Haggis, Neeps & Tatties was also the favorite dish of Robert Burns, Scotland's most famous poet.
 He even wrote a poem about it.
 You can find this (and a German translation of it) here.

-It's Scottish food, that's perfect for an evening out after a hike at one of the lochs.
-We taste it for the first time at a dinner.
-It is served as the first course of our dinner in the Kingsmills Hotel in Inverness *.
-In hotels you can sometimes get haggis for breakfast, too.
-However, since we are only briefly in Inverness and at Loch Ness, we want to taste other breakfast versions.
-After all, we want to get to know as much typical Scottish food as possible during our time in the country.
+It is Scottish food, perfect for an evening after a walk on one of the lochs.
+We are served it for the first time at dinner.
+It is the first course of our dinner at Kingsmills Hotel in Inverness * (Book the hotel on Booking).
+In hotels you can sometimes get haggis for breakfast.
+However, since we are only in Inverness and at Loch Ness for a short time, we try out other breakfast versions.
+After all, we want to get to know as much typical Scottish food as possible during this time.

 Scottish breakfast